 A compress is basically a cloth or a small towel that has been soaked in an herbal decoction or infusion and then applied to a painful area.

-A poultice is made by placing 1/4 cup of the chosen herb, either fresh herb or dried in a heat proof bowl.
+A compress is made by placing 1/4 cup of the chosen herb, either fresh herb or dried in a heat proof bowl.
 Pour 2 cups of boiling water over the herbs and allow it to steep until the water is luke warm.
 Place a clean cotton cloth [ I prefer flannel ] or you can use a hand towel over the effected area, then ladle or spoon the warm herbs on top of the cloth.
 Cover this with another cloth.
 At this time you can place some plastic wrap over the cloth to help hold in the warmth.
-Keep the poultice in place until the herbs are cold.
+Keep the compress in place until the herbs are cold.

-A few more suggestions when using a poultice.
+A few more suggestions when using a compress.
 Moist heat is always better than dry heat.
 For sore back muscles I like to apply a compress of peppermint and dried orange peel.
 Orange peel contains compounds that are anti-inflammatory and reduces muscle spasms.
-I also like to use a flannel cloth for covering the herbs while the poultice is in place.
+I also like to use a flannel cloth for covering the herbs while the compress is in place.
 You can buy flannel at any fabric store.
 Or make use of an old flannel shirt you no longer wear.

 Blessed be, sweet ones.